rei-kaizen/data-abstraction-encapsulation/README.md

 -----

 This program allows you to have a pet identification card.
 You can input the pet's name, type, and age, and the program will generate an exquisite pet identification card with borders.
 It consists of three programs:
-1. pet_program: Contains a `Pet` class with data attributes for name, animal type, and age, along with methods for setting and getting the values of these attributes.
+1. pet_program.py: Contains a `Pet` class with data attributes for name, animal type, and age, along with methods for setting and getting the values of these attributes.
-2. pet_ui: Defines a user interface class that generates a bordered layout for a pet identification card, with aligned text for the pet's name, type, and age.
+2. pet_ui.py: Defines a user interface class that generates a bordered layout for a pet identification card, with aligned text for the pet's name, type, and age.
-3. test_pet: This takes user input for a pet's name, type, and age, and displays the pet's identification with framings and elements.
+3. test_pet.py: This takes user input for a pet's name, type, and age, and displays the pet's identification with framings and elements.

 ![img](./demo/pet-d.png)